What is a Photography Invoice?

 Include a Revocation Clause in your Payment Terms:

 "Copyright Grant is conditional upon full payment of this invoice.
 Failure to settle the balance by the due date results in the immediate revocation of all usage rights, rendering any publication of images a violation of Copyright Law."
-This clause converts a debt collection issue into a Federal Copyright Infringement issue, providing the photographer with significantly more leverage.
+This clause converts a simple debt collection issue into a potential copyright infringement claim, providing the photographer with significantly more legal leverage and remedies under intellectual property law.

 5. Expenses, Re-billing & Tax Nexus